vim-autoformat/vim-autoformat/README.md

 If you have any suggestions on this plugin or on this readme, if you have some nice default formatprg definition that can be added to the defaults, or if you experience problems, please contact me by creating an issue in this repository.
 Any feedback is welcome.
-You can also send a message to ctje92 at gmail dot com.

 Change log
 ----------